The utils vmod is a VMOD for useful functions that don’t require their own VMOD.

 VOID set_pipe_timeout(DURATION timeout)

 Set the pipe idle timeout.
 The timeout will be set for the current session only, and will silently fail if the session is not available in the current VCL sub.
+This function can be used for CONNECT requests too.

 Arguments:

-accepts type DURATIONType: Function
+timeout accepts type DURATIONType: Function

 Returns: None